py-pdf/pypdf/docs/user/extract-text.md

 You can use visitor-functions to control which part of a page you want to process and extract.
 The visitor-functions you provide will get called for each operator or for each text fragment.

-The function provided in argument visitor_text of function extract_text has five arguments: current transformation matrix, text matrix, font-dictionary and font-size.
+The function provided in argument visitor_text of function extract_text has five arguments: text, current transformation matrix, text matrix, font-dictionary and font-size.
 In most cases the x and y coordinates of the current position are in index 4 and 5 of the current transformation matrix.